 - Equity Rule 0115 provides that the Equity Rules apply to all members and their associated persons, while the Options Rules apply to all Options Participants.
 The Equity Rules shall apply to Options Participants only if they are also members of the Exchange.

-- Equity Rule 0160 references the Delegation Plan and the Delegation Agreement and states that the staff, books, records and premises of BOXR and BX Equities LLC are the staff, books, records and premises of the Exchange subject to oversight pursuant to the Act, and all officers, directors, employees and agents of BOXR are the officers, directors, employees and agents of the Exchange for purposes of the Act.
+- Equity Rule 0160 references the Delegation Plan and the Delegation Agreement and states that the staff, books, records and premises of BOXR and BX Equities LLC are the staff, books, records and premises of the Exchange subject to oversight pursuant to the Act, and all officers, directors, employees and agents of BOXR are the officers, Start Printed Page 69687directors, employees and agents of the Exchange for purposes of the Act.

 The 1000 Series Equity Rules contain rules governing membership.
 The rules are substantively identical to the corresponding rules of the NASDAQ Exchange, with the following exceptions: